shelleywong/CSCI567-Course-Materials/Assignments/Assignment2.md

 [GitLab Pages](https://about.gitlab.com/stages-devops-lifecycle/pages/) is a simple way for you to host a website directly from your GitLab repository.
 GitLab Pages is similar to [GitHub Pages](https://pages.github.com/), with a slightly different setup -- among other things, GitLab Pages use pipelines to publish static websites, so you need a CI/CD pipeline setup in order to create a GitLab Pages website.

+To use GitLab CI/CD, you will start with a `.gitlab-ci.yml` file at the root of your project.
+It is a YAML file with its own custom syntax.
+This file is used to specify the stages, jobs, and scripts to be executed during your CI/CD pipeline, as well as define variables, dependencies between jobs, and specify when and how each job should be executed.

-Refer to the lecture materials that cover GitLab Pages (find these materials on Canvas), which provide a guide for creating a `.gitlab-ci.yml` file and a basic CI/CD pipeline (deploy stage only).
-I recommend you start with the `.gitlab-ci.yml` example covered in class and make adjustments based on your project.
+Your `.gitlab-ci.yml` file for Assignment 2 can be very simple (just need to build and deploy; we will review other stages later in class).
+Refer to the lecture materials that cover GitLab Pages (find these materials on Canvas), which provide a guide for creating a `.gitlab-ci.yml` file and a basic CI/CD pipeline.
+I recommend you start with the `.gitlab-ci.yml` example covered in class and make adjustments based on your project.<br>

+Make sure your pipeline:
+* Includes at least one stage (for building and deploying)
+* Uses an up-to-date Docker image for Flutter (I use the one provided by [cirruslabs](https://github.com/cirruslabs/docker-images-flutter/pkgs/container/flutter))
+* Includes a script with commands to move into the correct project directory, get all dependencies, build for web, and copy the build files to a directory called `public`
+* Specifies the `public` directory for artifacts (GitLab Pages only considers files stored in the `public` directory)
+* Optionally, you may also want to configure the pipeline to only run the job on a specific branch (in this case, you want the pipeline to run on the `assignment2` branch)<br>

-After you push code to GitLab on a branch that contains a `.gitlab-ci.yml` file, you should be able to go to your CINS467 GitLab repository and see the pipeline running.
+After you add, commit, and push code to GitLab on a branch that contains a `.gitlab-ci.yml` file, you should be able to go to your CINS467 GitLab repository and see the pipeline running.
 If the pipeline succeeds, you should then be able to access your GitLab Pages website:
 * To see the pipeline for your project, go to the left sidebar and select `Build` > `Pipelines`
   * The pipeline can take several minutes to run.
   * If the status is *Passed*, then your build succeeded.